Virginia

 Voting Machines

-The voting machine systems used in Virginia is Optical Scan:
+The voting machine system used in Virginia is Optical Scan.

 Personalized voting information